traindown/traindown/README.md

     * Surprisingly easy single given that episode at 405.
   500
     * Whoops.
 Spoke too soon.
 Clenching!
+    # pucker factor: 9000
   500
     * Another easy rep.
 ```
 Similar to metadata, there exists a third kind of note available to you called the **movement note**.
-This note is useful for capturing information about the entire movement such as stance, grip placement, etc. A movement note is declared after the movement name and before any performances, just like the movement metadata.
+This note is useful for capturing information about the entire movement such as stance, grip placement, etc. A movement note is declared after the movement name and before any performances.
 For example
 ```
 Squat: